 There are TRNG circuits floating about the internet featuring masses of transistors, banks of DIP switches and eye straining surface mount technology.
 We believe that generally less is more and that security can come from simplicity.

 It’s easier to make reliable entropy with a higher voltage.
-Not only does it reduce a circuit’s susceptibility to EMI as the signal to noise ratio is higher, it reduces component count by lessening the need for high amplification prior to sampling.
+Not only does it reduce a circuit’s susceptibility to non random EMI as the analogue signal to noise ratio (SNR) is higher, the signal to quantization noise ratio (SQNR) is also increased making the entropy capture more efficient.
+Every additional bit of sample depth adds ~6dB to the entropy signal.
+It reduces component count too by lessening the need for high amplification prior to sampling.

 We don’t believe in conditioning, tuning or otherwise compensating the entropy signal prior to sampling.
 Our mantra is make it and read it.
 Hardware processing adds components and such techniques aren’t really required.
 All can be achieved with software and at the entropy measurement stage.